envytools/envytools/hwdocs/gpu.rst

   - added PVCOMP, the video compositor engine

-The chipsets in this family are:
+The GPUs in this family are:

 ===== ===== ==== =========== ==== ======= ===== ========== ======
 core  hda   id   name        TPCs MPs/TPC PARTs date       notes